© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Limeworks at The Novers is a scheduled monument protected by Historic England under reference 1021423.
 View the official record →

-Limeworks at The Novers is a post-medieval industrial monument located in Shropshire.
+Limeworks at The Novers is a former industrial site in Shropshire, England, evidencing the extraction and processing of limestone for lime production.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1021423.

 Limeworks at The Novers is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1021423.